 - Keep receipts or any form of confirmation.
 You will need this information in case your recipient doesn’t receive the money.

-- Check the company’s return policies.
+- Check the company’s reimbursement and cancellation policies.
 Also check online reviews or ask online to see if past customers have had a favourable experience with the specific remittance company.

 - Check with your recipient immediately if they have received the money at the expected time.

 Remittance companies mentioned in this article are not connected with English Online.
 Mention does not constitute an endorsement.